 But you didn’t even have to have travelled with someone to find their records in the dataset.

-The extra information that indicated concessional card types meant that certain individuals were even easier to locate.
+The extra information that indicated concessional card types meant that certain individuals were even easier to locate in the data release.
 The team demonstrated this by looking for Victorian MP Anthony Carbines in the dataset.
 With his permission, they used information posted publicly to Mr Carbines' Twitter account to identify his detailed travel activities over the three year period.

-For its part, despite an investigation by the Office of the Victorian Information Commissioner (OVIC) finding that PTV breached privacy legislation in issuing the data in this form, PTV maintains that the dataset does not contain personally identifiable information:
+For its part, despite an investigation by the Office of the Victorian Information Commissioner (OVIC) finding that as a result of the myki privacy breach, PTV had breached privacy legislation when it issued the data in this form, PTV maintains that the dataset does not contain personally identifiable information:

 It is not possible to re-identify individuals based on the data PTV provided alone.
 A lot more information and further steps are required from other sources, along with private knowledge, data science expertise and capability, for the scenarios mentioned in the Report to arise.

 This position spectacularly misses the point.